The Eras Era

 Further information: 1989 (Taylor’s Version)

-When 1989 (Taylor’s Version) was finally released on October 27, 2023—exactly nine years to the day since the original—it shattered records.
-The album debuted at No. 1 on the Billboard 200 with 1.653 million equivalent album units, marking the biggest first week of Taylor’s career at the time.
-The release surpassed her previous personal best of 1.578 million for Midnights and even outperformed the original 1989, which had made headlines in 2014 with its then-unprecedented 1.297 million debut.
-In a full-circle moment, 1989 (Taylor’s Version) not only honored the past but redefined what success looks like in the present.
+When 1989 (Taylor’s Version) was finally released on October 27, 2023—exactly nine years to the day since the original—as always it shattered records.
+The album debuted at No. 1 on the Billboard 200 with 1.653 million equivalent album units, marking the biggest first week of Taylor’s career at that time.
+It surpassed her previous personal best with Midnights (1.578 million) and even outperformed the original 1989, which had made headlines in 2014 with a then-unprecedented 1.297 million debut.
+It was a full-circle moment.

 The Eras Tour – In Cinemas Worldwide